ArthurChiao/arthurchiao.github.io/_posts/2020-08-17-cilium-code-clustermesh.md

     files := ioutil.ReadDir(cdw.path)              // read all files in config dir for _, f := range files {
         absolutePath := path.Join(cdw.path, f)
-        if !isEtcdConfigFile(absolutePath)         // skip if it's not a config file continue

         cdw.lifecycle.add(f, absolutePath)         // tigger callback if new config file found }